Marsan-Ma-zz/marsan-ma.github.io/_posts/2016-09-12-tensorflow seq2seq chatbot.md

 3. This work add [anti-language model](https://arxiv.org/abs/1510.03055) to suppress the generic response problem of intrinsic seq2seq model.
 4. A simple [Flask](http://flask.pocoo.org/) server `app.py` is included, which used to be a Facebook Messenger App backend.

+You may try to talk with [my bot](https://www.facebook.com/Chatko-1008621819264960/?fref=ts)!
+Which currently trained by [corpus scraped from twitter](/twitter-stream-scraper).

 ## Just tell me how it works